Gawthorne/pa-radius/README.md

 RADIUS accounting packet parser to Palo Alto User-to-IP mapping.

 Receives accounting messages directly from a NAS (Switch, AP, etc) or forwarded from another RADIUS server.
-Decodes radius packet and pulls relevant information.
+Decodes the RADIUS accounting packet and grabs user information.
+Once the user and IP has been discovered a
+GET request is sent directly to the Palo Alto Firewall using the PAN-OS XML API.

 Supports querying domain computers via WMI to get the currently logged on user.
-Once the user and IP has been discovered a GET request is sent directly to the Palo Alto Firewall using the PAN-OS XML API.

 ## Installation